Formulas for Now book - Thames and Hudson

 Description

-Imagine that a whole life can be reduced to a single formula.
-The results are not only unexpected but also wildly strange and wondrous, as bizarre and miraculous as life itself.
-Many of the most creative and original minds of our time — over a hundred from the worlds of art, science, mathematics, architecture, design, productivity, literature, and sociology — offer us their personal, entrepreneurial, visionary, inventive, innovative, or simply delightfully delightful formulas for modern living.
-Damien Hirst’s Colour Wheel; J.G.
-Ballard’s “sex x technology = the future”; Gilbert and George’s injunction to ban religion; Richard Dawkins’ distillation of Darwinian theory; Olafur Eliasson’s X and Y axes; Peter Saville’s sketched diagrams; Louise Bourgeois’ belief that love is illogical ...
+Imagine that a whole life can be boiled down to a single formula.
+The results are not only unexpected but also wildly unpredictable, as strange and wondrous as life itself.
+Many of the most creative and original minds of our time — over a hundred from the worlds of art, science, mathematics, architecture, design, productivity, literature, and sociology — offer us their personal and entrepreneurial, visionary or inventive, or innovative, or simply delightfully charming formulas for modern life.
+Damien Hirst’s colour wheel; “sex x technology = the future” J.G.
+Ballard; Gilbert and George’s mandate to ban religion; Richard Dawkins’ distillation of Darwinian theory; Olafur Eliasson’s X and Y axes; Peter Saville’s sketched diagrams; Louise Bourgeois’ belief that there is no logic in love...

-Discover new answers (and many new questions and possibilities) in a book that’s 100% addictive.
+Discover new answers (and many new questions and possibilities) in a book that is 100% addictive.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to the broad public.
+Their greatest passion and mission was to create a “wall-less museum” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations that Thames & Hudson brought to the publishing world.
+Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with titles remaining in print until 1971.
-Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufactory remained at this address, eventually growing to five houses, until 1999, when it returned to High Holborn.
+It demonstrated the brand’s strong belief from the very beginning in the longevity of books, remaining in print until 1971.
+Also in the first year of publication was Albert Einstein’s *Out of My Later Years*, an early indicator of the scope of the program.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufactory remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and on television.
 Over 34 titles have been published in the series over 34 years.
-The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format series *Great Civilizations*, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames and Hudson has always been at the forefront, both culturally and in production techniques.